Stena Line, one of the world’s largest ferry operators

-- Thanks to GCX’s meticulous attention to detail in designing a network for “high availability” and business continuity, ferry-affecting outages have been minimal
+- Thanks to GCX’s meticulous attention to detail in designing a network for “high availability” and business continuity, network outages which affect ferry sailings have been minimal

-- Full compliance with all local security legislation in all markets
+- Stena is able to remain fully compliant with all local security legislation in all markets

-- Improved visibility on network capacity usage, from a single, centralised point of management
+- Stena benefits from improved visibility on network usage, from a single, centralised point of management

-- A “best-of-both-worlds” approach to network infrastructure selection that has reduced the burden of management of multiple network providers on Stena Line internal IT resources
+- GCX’s “best-of-both-worlds” approach to network infrastructure selection has significantly reduced Stena’s vendor-management burden

-- Access to both the lowest infrastructure prices available in any local national market and new technologies as they become available
+- Stena gains access to both the lowest infrastructure prices available in any local national market, and new network offerings as they become available

-- Flexible network design offering variable levels of resilience, reliability and service support dependent upon individual site requirements in any country in the world.
+- Stena’s network is tailor-made to meet their specific needs, with variable levels of resilience, reliability and service support dependent upon individual site requirements

 Features of GCX Solution